Skip to main content

 Smelly farts

 Our guts contain trillions of bacteria - together they make up your gut microbiome - and we wouldn't be able to digest food without them.
-But some are 'friendlier' than others and where wind is concerned, you're better off if you can keep the proportion of gas-producing bacteria down by topping up your good bacteria.
+But some are friendlier than others, and where wind is concerned, you're better off if you can keep the proportion of gas-producing bacteria down by topping up your good bacteria.

-Diet makes a difference - the wider the variety of foods you eat the better, particularly if veg and fruit feature heavily.
-You can also improve your gut microbiome by providing food good bacteria thrive on, including fermented foods like sauerkraut, natural live yoghurt, naturally produced cheese and tofu.
+Diet makes a difference.
+The wider the variety of foods you eat the better - particularly if veg and fruit feature heavily.
+You can also improve your gut microbiome by providing food good bacteria thrive on.

-Where supplements are concerned, there are two options.
-You can take a prebiotic (which provides a food source which favours these good bacteria).
-Or you can use a probiotic, which tops up your good bacteria and allows them to out-compete the gas-producing ones.
-There is limited evidence they help in cases of offensive wind, but they have been shown to make a difference in gut conditions such as irritable bowel syndrome, where wind can be a prominent symptom.
+You can take a prebiotic - which provides a food source which favours these good bacteria.
+Or you can use a probiotic - which tops up your good bacteria and allows them to out-compete the gas-producing ones.
+There is limited evidence they help in cases of farting, but they have been shown to make a difference in gut conditions such as irritable bowel syndrome, where it can be a main symptom.

 Loud burps

 Burping is also largely to do with what you swallow, including air.
 We all swallow some air when we eat, but gulping food or gum chewing increases this.
-Fizzy drinks add gas which often comes up rather than goes down; large meals swell your stomach, which relieves the pressure by letting wind out; and mints, tomatoes and onions can relax the valve at the bottom of your gullet, allowing gas to escape upwards.
+Fizzy drinks add gas which often comes up rather than goes down.
+Large meals swell your stomach, which relieves the pressure by letting wind out, and mints, tomatoes and onions can relax the valve at the bottom of your gullet, allowing gas to escape upwards.

 Burps associated with burning pain in the top of your stomach are a common combination of symptoms in indigestion.
 In this case, treating the underlying cause of indigestion may help.